From A Wiki of Ice and Fire

 - Main article: Ironborn

 The islands are sparse and rocky with a thin, stony soil that makes it hard for the smallfolk to farm, often having to do without the animals that might make their job easier, such as oxen or horses.
-Their mines do not produce the precious metals of the Westerlands; iron can be obtained, but only through backbreaking labour.
+Their mines do not produce the precious metals of the westerlands; iron, lead and tin can be obtained, but only through backbreaking labour.
 With so little wealth on the islands themselves, it is not difficult to understand why the ironborn of old turned to raiding.

 The Iron Islands were settled by the First Men many thousands of years ago.
 Legends claim that the First Men discovered what would be called the Seastone Chair upon the shores of Old Wyk.
 For much of their history, each island was its own kingdom and had its own two kings: a rock king (who ruled the land) and a salt king (who commanded at sea), with a High King chosen at kingsmoot by these petty kings.
 This changed 5,000 years prior to Greyjoy's Rebellion, when King Urron Redhand slaughtered the assembled kings and established a hereditary throne.
 His dynasty, House Greyiron, lasted a thousand years, until the Andals swept over the Iron Islands.

 Under the rule of House Hoare, the ironborn managed to bring much of the western coast of Westeros under the rule of the Iron Island, including lands as far as Bear Island, the Arbor, and Oldtown.
 Although those lands were eventually lost, Harwyn Hardhand conquered the Trident from the Storm King Arrec Durrandon.
 Harwyn's grandson, King Harren the Black, ordered the construction of Harrenhal, an enormous castle on the northern shore of the Gods Eye in the Riverlands.
 The building of Harrenhal over forty years beggared both the Iron Islands and the riverlands.